What is OpenLedger (OPEN)?

 TLDR

-OpenLedger (OPEN) is a purpose-built blockchain network designed to decentralize artificial intelligence by creating a transparent, on-chain economy for data, models, and AI agents.
+OpenLedger (OPEN) is a purpose-built blockchain network designed to create a transparent and fair economy for artificial intelligence by enabling the on-chain attribution and monetization of data, models, and AI agents.

 Deep Dive